Outstanding treble cleanliness and background detail, Very well-balanced, Effective switch tuning system, Excellent imaging

-Though almost entirely plastic, the Model X has a deliciously enticing aesthetic with semi-translucent smoke housings adorned by carbon fibre faceplates.
+Though made from acrylic resin, the Model X has a deliciously enticing aesthetic with semi-translucent smoke housings adorned by carbon fibre faceplates.
 Machined aluminium tri-bore sound tubes complete an aesthetic denoting sonic excellence.
 The housings are lightweight but are smoothly finished with an even clear coat and smooth edges.

 The earpieces are quite large, however, being a custom shell smoothed and adapted to universal proportions.
 As such, they protrude noticeably from the ear and give off a slightly more DIY impression.
 Up top is a non-recessed 0.78mm 2-pin removable cable system.
 The stock cable is of the standard 4-wire braided affair as most CIEM’s.
 It is thin but supple and easy to live with.

 Memory wire earguides contribute towards a stable fit in conjunction with a deep fit on behalf of sculpted, elongated sound tubes.
 Due to its fully sealed nature, isolation is very strong, especially with foam ear tips, suiting frequent commuters and even air travel.
 The outer faces have small switches that toggle between two sound signatures, an interesting feature I will detail further below.